mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 After your first event or Read Segment, you can combine the different activities to build your multi-step cross-channel scenarios.
 Choose, from the palette, the steps you need.

-**Events**
+### Events{#jo-event}

-When you start your journey with an event, the journey will be triggered when the event is received.
-The person will then follow, individually, the next steps defined in your journey.
+When you start your journey with an event, the journey is triggered when the event is received.
+Each person in the journey then follows, individually, the next steps defined in your journey.

 You can add **several events** in your journey, as long as they use the same namespace.
 Events are configured beforehand.
-[Learn more about events](about-journey-activities.md#event-activities)
+[Learn more about journey events](about-journey-activities.md#event-activities)

 You can also add a **Reaction** event after a message to react to tracking data related to the message.
 This allows you, for example, to send another message if the individual opened the previous message or clicked inside it.
-Learn more in this [section](reaction-events.md).
+[Learn more about reaction events](reaction-events.md).

-The **Segment Qualification** event activity allows you to make individuals enter or move forward in a journey based on Adobe Experience Platform segment entrances and exits.
+Use **Segment Qualification** event activity to make individuals enter or move forward in a journey based on Adobe Experience Platform segment entrances and exits.
 You can make all new silver customers enter a journey and send personalized messages.
 Learn more in this [section](segment-qualification-events.md).

-**Orchestration**
+### Orchestration{#jo-orch}

-In the orchestration activities, you'll find the **Read Segment** activity which allows you to set your journey to listen to an Adobe Experience Platform segment.
+From the orchestration activities, use the **Read Segment** activity which to set your journey to listen to an Adobe Experience Platform segment.
 [Learn more about the Read Segment activity](read-segment.md).

 The other activities allow you to add conditions to your journey to define several paths, set a waiting time before executing the next activity, or end your journey.
-Learn more in this [section](about-journey-activities.md#orchestration-activities).
+[Learn more about orchestration activities](about-journey-activities.md#orchestration-activities).

-**Actions**
+### Actions{#jo-actions}

-You will find here the channel action activity which allows you to include a message designed in [!DNL Journey Optimizer].
+The channel action activities allows you to include a message designed in [!DNL Journey Optimizer].
 [Learn more about the channel action activities](journeys-message.md)

-You will also find the custom actions that you've configured to send messages with third-party systems.
-Learn more in this [section](about-journey-activities.md#action-activities).
+From the action activities, use custom actions to send messages with third-party systems.
+[Learn more about custom actions](about-journey-activities.md#action-activities).

 ## Add alternative paths{#paths}